mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 "impossible without someone holding a pistol to the head of the enterprise."

-# Background and Theory
+## Background and Theory

 Web servers often act as proxies for services running somewhere safer than the open internet.
+The web server accepts the request, then turns around and hands it off to service.
+The service responds, and the response is relayed back to the client by the web server.
+There are a variety of protocols and media that can be used to proxy the request.
+HTTP is popular, and jk_mod is popualr in the web application world.
+Many use conventional internet sockets to transmit the data, and some use Unix domain sockets or other media.

-In the case of nginx, this is done in the config file with this piece of configuration:
+In the case of nginx, configuring how this is done is in the config file with this piece of configuration:

 ~~~
 # the upstream component nginx needs to connect to